braintumorsegmentation/instructions/brats_docker_web.md

 ### Data access

 Because your container runs in an isolated environment, the data needs to be mapped into the container.
 The input data files (4 modalities: fla.nii, t1c.nii, t1.nii, t2.nii) will be mapped to /data and the result of your segmentation must be placed in /data/results.
-Please call the resulting file "tumor<your_image>class.nii".
+Please call the resulting file "tumor\_"your\_image"\_class.nii".
 There should be no interaction with the container required other than running the Docker command below.

 ### Computing environment & Resources

-We will run your container on a selecton on test cases.
+We will run your container on a selection on test cases.
 Docker can set resource limits on containers.
 Please give us an indication how many CPUs and how much RAM is needed for you method, and what the resulting computation time will be.

 ### GPU computation